-If you would like to view your loved one in the hospital mortuary, please contact the Bereavement Service and we can arrange this for you.
-Please be aware that viewings are limited to weekdays only.
+Viewings are limited to weekdays only and these are booked with the Bereavement Officer.
 On some occasions viewings are not possible, and you will be informed of this.
 If you would like a hospital chaplain to be present at your viewing, then please do ask.
 Post-mortems, if required, are carried out usually within 48 hours, although bank holidays may cause delays.
-The Coroner's Officers will confirm when they take place.

-The mortuary staff care for every patient with respect and make arrangements for the deceased to be released from the hospital to the funeral directors, providing all documentation is completed.
+The Coroner's officers will confirm when they take place.
+The mortuary staff care for every patient with respect, and make arrangements for the deceased to be released from the hospital to the funeral directors, providing all documentation is completed.